beta-robots/pipol_tracker/README.md

 pipol_tracker
 =============

 Multi target people tracker for mobile robots.
-It uses multiple detector modalities, is based on particle filtering and outputs a set of nearby person positions.
+It uses multiple detector modalities, it is based on particle filtering and outputs a set of nearby people positions.

 Although the inputs are configurable, currently it uses: